kodama78/practice-problems/README.md

 - Write a function that takes one parameter
 	- Parameter 1 - An array of anything
-- The function should output a multidimensional grouped by data type
+- The function should output a multidimensional array grouped by data type
 - Example:
 	- `var myArray = ['hello', 34, true, false, 'goodbye', 56, 12, '25', true];`
 	- `groupArray(myArray);`